sanskar2243/agradeteacher/README.md

 # agradeteacher
-a site to find your ideal tuition teacher
+A site to find your ideal tuition teacher